 A. Remember, just because a neighborhood appears to be crime free does not make it immune from crime.
 Criminal activity knows no geographic boundary.
 Crime is not the only issue that detracts from a neighborhood’s quality of life.
 The police division provides liaison and service to ensure the community quality of life standard.

 Q. How do we start a Neighborhood Block Watch?

 A. Contact the Community Policing Section of the Oregon Police Division at (419) 698-7180.

-SAFETY TOWN is an organized program of safety education for CHILDREN ENTERING KINDERGARTEN (or entereing first grade if they have not previously attended).
+SAFETY TOWN is an organized program of safety education for CHILDREN ENTERING KINDERGARTEN (or entering first grade if they have not previously attended).
 SAFETY TOWN, a city built to the scale of the child, is the setting in which safety awareness is taught and practiced.
 Teachers and police officers, with the assistance of teenagers, will cover such topics as pedestrian, motorist, bus, stranger, police, fire, railroad, home, and playground safety.
 Movies, songs, poems, games, visits to the police and fire stations, and practice inside SAFETY TOWN itself will complement the daily classroom activities.
 Parents are not expected to stay with their children during SAFETY TOWN and children do not need to bring any type of equipment.
 Children are welcomed from Oregon and the surrounding communities.

-Oregon Safety Town is sponsored by the Oregonian Club and is presented in cooperation with the City of Oregon, Oregon Police Department, Oregon Fire Department and Oregon City Schools.
+Oregon Safety Town is sponsored by the Oregonian Club and is presented in cooperation with the City of Oregon, Oregon Police Division, Oregon Fire Department and Oregon City Schools.
 Safety Town is held at Starr Elementary School (3230 Starr Ave).